"Spider-Man: Far from Home" Turns a Campy Comic Book Rogue Into a Timely and Terrifying Villain

 The bottom line is, it takes an enormous amount of vision as a creative team to bring a Spider-man villain to the big screen and get it right.
 You must stay true to the essence of that character while somehow grounding him in the modern world, not to mention the rest of the MCU.

 Thankfully, in both Spider-Man: Homecoming and Far from Home, the filmmakers found the right formula for doing just that:

-1. Ground the villain’s origin in the aftermath of known events from in the MCU,
+1. Ground the villain’s origin in the wake of known events from in the MCU,

 2. Focus their motivations on personal gain over global destruction,

 3. Find a GREAT actor!